Ford Nuclear Reactor

 The Ford Nuclear Reactor was a facility at the University of Michigan in Ann Arbor dedicated to investigating the peaceful uses of nuclear power.
-It was a part of the Michigan Memorial Phoenix Project, a living memorial created to honor the casualties of World War II.
+It was part of the Michigan Memorial Phoenix Project, a functional memorial created to honor the 585 lives lost from the university during the war.
 The reactor operated from September 1957 until July 3, 2003.
 During its operation, the FNR was used to study medicine, cellular biology, chemistry, physics, mineralogy, archeology, anthropology, and nuclear science.

 The reactor was a swimming pool reactor, originally operating at 1 MW using 93% enriched U-235 aluminum-based fuel.
 It was later upgraded to 2 MW, using 19.5% enriched fuel.
 The Department of Energy fabricated, transported, and disposed of the fuel at no cost to the University.
 The reactor had a peak thermal flux of 3×10^13 n/cm^{2}s.
 It had 10 beam ports.
 It was constructed by Babcock & Wilcox under a subcontract with Leeds & Northrup.

 The decommissioned FNR building, Phoenix Memorial Laboratory, still stands on North Campus at the University of Michigan.
 The building has been renovated into a home for the Michigan Memorial Phoenix Energy Institute, a university-wide program tasked with charting the path towards sustainable energy.
 In 2015 a $12 million dollar renovation began on the reactor space itself to transform the area into a new laboratory for the Nuclear Engineering department at the university.
 The laboratory building, named the Nuclear Engineering Laboratory, was opened in April 2017.

 The Michigan Memorial Phoenix Project

-The Michigan Memorial Phoenix Project (MMPP) was a living World War II memorial pursuing peaceful uses of nuclear energy.
-It originated from a student-led effort to establish a functional memorial commemorating the members of the Michigan community who had died in World War II, and was ultimately funded by over 25,000 private contributors by individuals and corporations, such as the Ford Motor Company, which donated $1 million for the establishment of a research reactor.
+The Michigan Memorial Phoenix Project was a living World War II memorial pursuing peaceful uses of nuclear energy.
+It originated from a student-led effort to establish a functional memorial commemorating the members of the university community who had died in World War II, and was ultimately funded by over 25,000 private contributors by individuals and corporations, such as the Ford Motor Company, which donated $1 million for the establishment of a research reactor.
 The FNR was a major facility at the MMPP, but the project handled the funding of research grants throughout the university.
 The project eventually led to the Office of the Vice President for Research and the Alumni Fund.